-Most recipes for homemade herbal hair dye are easy to make, and there are several benefits to making your own hair products.
-Although most herbal dyes won't produce as brilliant a color as traditional, store-bought hair dye will, this is a great option for women who are concerned about the safety of traditional hair dyes.
+Most recipes for homemade herbal hair dyes are easy to make.
+While homemade herbal dyes can't reproduce the same colors as store-bought ones, they're a great solution for anyone concerned about the chemical safety of traditional hair dyes.

-A weekly rinse with chamomile and calendula can brighten dull blond locks and stop any extra dark streaks caused by UV exposure.
+A weekly rinse with chamomile and calendula can brighten dull blonde locks and stop any extra dark streaks caused by UV exposure.

 - 1/2 cup fresh or dried chamomile flowers